samensafi/Toronto-City-Traffic-Analysis/README.md

 ## Data

 The data used here is from the [City of Toronto Open Data Portal](https://open.toronto.ca/dataset/traffic-volumes-at-intersections-for-all-modes/).
 It includes traffic counts for different types of vehicles and pedestrians at various intersections.

+### How to Get the Data

+Step 1- Go to [Traffic Volumes at Intersections for All Modes](https://open.toronto.ca/dataset/traffic-volumes-at-intersections-for-all-modes/) and click on Download Data.

+Step 2- Download:
+   - **Locations** (`locations.csv`)
+   - **Raw Data** (`raw-data-2020-2029.csv` files for traffic counts)

+## Running the Analysis

+The main analysis code is in `analysis.R` and it covers loading, cleaning, summarizing, and visualizing of the traffic data.